Weak oil prices, China worries drag Wall Street lower

 Peabody Energy (BTU.N) fell 9.17 percent as President Barack Obama prepared to unveil the final version of his plan to tackle greenhouse gases from coal-fired power plants.

 Declining issues outnumbered advancing ones on the NYSE by a 1.54 to 1 ratio on the downside.
-On the Nasdaq, that ratio was 1.73 to 1 ratio favouring decliners.
+On the Nasdaq, that ratio was 1.73 to 1 ratio favoring decliners.

 The S&P 500 index posted 23 new 52-week highs and 26 new lows; the Nasdaq Composite posted 78 new highs and 141 new lows.